 All renovations, regardless of development type (family/elderly/supportive housing), that plan to reuse existing piping systems that are non-plastic and installed before 1986, will be required to provide testing for Lead in Water.
-Testing must be performed by a CT DPH licensed lead consultant who employs a CT DPH certified lead inspector risk assessor.
+Testing must be performed by a CT DPH licensed lead consultant who employs a CT DPH certified lead inspector and/or CT DPH certified lead inspector risk assessor.
 The minimum number of apartments to be tested shall be at least twenty-five percent of randomly selected units, but no less than one unit in each building.
 Testing is to include, but not limited to, the visual inspection of readily accessible components of the building's plumbing system (i.e. water supply lines, fittings, fixtures, etc.).
 Of particular importance is identification and condition of lead supply lines, lead solder on piping, and brass fixtures & fittings.